We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 All-CladHestan

-Cookware CollectionsD3, D5, Copper Core, HA1, Essentials, FusionTec, G5ProBond, NanoBond, CopperBond, TITUM
+Cookware CollectionsD3, D5, Copper Core, HA1, Essentials, G5ProBond, NanoBond, CopperBond, TITUM

 ConstructionFully clad stainless steel or hard-anodized aluminum with PTFE non-stick coatingFully clad stainless steel, stainless steel bonded with titanium nano-layers, copper, or non-stick